 Lockheed Martin Missiles and Fire Control

 We will be wearing masks, and we will require those who attend to do so.
 We will also be practicing Social Distancing.
 Masks will be available for those who do not have one.

-We look forward to seeing you on this very special Father’s Day.
+We look forward to seeing you again this year to honor our fathers and those who have fathered us by a heartfelt example in our liveson this Father’s Day.
 Grace and Peace.